typelevel/typelevel.github.com/posts/2018-10-06-intro-to-mtl.md

 Again, this means that if some part of transformer stack is capable of raising and handling errors, now your whole stack is.
 So if it includes `EitherT` somewhere, you can "lift" that capability.

 There are different strategies for lifting these capabilities throughout your monad stack, but they'd be out of scope for this article.

+What this means for us, is that we never have to think about lifting individual monads through transformer stacks.
+The implicit search used by the type class mechanic takes care of it.
 Pretty neat, I think.
-Now contrast this, with the same program written without mtl:
+Now contrast this lack of lifting, with the same program written without mtl:

 ```tut:book
 type EitherApp[A] = EitherT[IO, AppError, A]